Symbiosis Documentation

 Cross-chain Liquidity Withdrawal

-This functionality is in QA and will be available on Mainnet soon.
+This functionality is in the QA stage and will soon be available on the Mainnet.

-Cross-chain liquidity withdrawal has been implemented to facilitate liquidity withdrawal from Symbiosis Octopools located on Boba BNB.
+Cross-chain liquidity withdrawal has been implemented to facilitate liquidity withdrawal from Symbiosis Octopools located on the Symbiosis Host Chain.
 A liquidity provider can send a transaction that initiates liquidity withdrawal to any blockchain supported by Symbiosis.
 When the cross-chain operation of liquidity withdrawal is accomplished, the liquidity provider will receive their assets on the blockchain from which the assets were initially added.

-Let's consider a liquidity provider has supplied USDC tokens from Ethereum to Symbiosis Octopool on Boba BNB (Scheme 1).
+Let's consider a liquidity provider has supplied USDC tokens from Ethereum to Symbiosis Octopool on the Symbiosis Host Chain (Scheme 1).
 There are two ways to withdraw the assets:

 2. A cross-chain way is to send a withdrawal request to any blockchain and get USDC tokens on Ethereum (Scheme 2).
-There is only one requirement: a withdrawal request should be sent from the address that equals the address that owns the LP tokens on Boba BNB.
+The only requirement is that the withdrawal request be sent from an address that matches the address owning the LP tokens on the Symbiosis Host Chain.

 More Information